 c.
 Public health threats

-For communicable diseases and cross-border threats to health, the ECDC has put in place an Early Warning and Response System to detect and respond to outbreaks.
-Each Member State’s Health Security Committee coordinates the response to outbreaks and epidemics.
+For communicable diseases and cross-border threats to health, the ECDC has put in place an Early Warning and Response System to detect and respond to possible outbreaks.
+Each Member State’s Health Security Committee coordinates the EU-wide response to outbreaks and epidemics.
 Cooperation with the UN’s World Health Organization (WHO) is pivotal in these cases, as demonstrated during the COVID-19 pandemic in early 2020.
-Many ad hoc measures were adopted under urgency procedures (see the dedicated EUR-Lex webpage and the Commission coronavirus response webpage).
+Many ad hoc measures were adopted under urgency procedures (see the dedicated EUR-Lex webpage on COVID-19 and the Commission’s coronavirus response webpage).

-In 2022, the EMA’s and ECDC’s mandates were extended, a new regulation on serious cross-border health threats was adopted, and the HERA was set up to improve preparedness and response to serious cross-border threats in the area of medical countermeasures.
+In 2022, the EMA’s and ECDC’s mandates were extended, a new regulation on serious cross-border threats to health was adopted, and the HERA was set up to improve preparedness and response to serious cross-border threats in the area of medical countermeasures.

 On 11 April 2025, the Commission launched a public consultation in the context of its strategy to support medical countermeasures against public health threats.
 The rapid development of security risks means that the EU needs to consolidate its preparedness and response against public health threats (including chemical, biological, radiological and nuclear threats).
 The strategy aims to strengthen the development and availability of crisis-relevant medical countermeasures.